HUMERUS ANATOMY

 • Function:

-• Attachment point for the ulnar collateral ligament and flexor muscles of the forearm
+• Attachment point for the ulnar collateral ligament and flexor muscles of your forearm

 • Also known as the sulcus for the ulnar nerve